Code-Institute-Submissions/chizzletaz-MilestoneProject1/TEST.md

 - When loading the ‘Our Music’ page, the video starts playing automatically.
 By replacing the iframe tag with video tag the problem is solved.

+- The images on the 'Our Shows' page weren't nicely placed in the card.
+There was a whitespace below the images.
+Adding 'align-items-center' to the rows, centered the images vertically.